herrdommel/aws-cli/README.md

-# aws-cli-git
+# aws-cli
-Docker image with aws-cli and git
+Docker image with aws-cli and some additional packages:

+- git
+- jq